JeremiSz/OpenTelemetry-Example/doc/readme.md

 # OpenTelemetry Collector

-* The Collector receives traces, metrics and logs from microservices.
+* The Collector receives traces, metrics, and logs from microservices.
 * Traces can be received via OpenTelemetry Protocol (OTLP), Jaeger Protocol or Zipkin Protocol.
-* Sampling, compressing and batching are processing options.
+* Sampling, compressing, and batching are processing options.
 * Collector can filter and drop unnecessary data.
 * Can insert additional metadata to the data.
-* Data can be altered through the use of regular expressions.
+* Data can be altered using regular expressions.
-* Can have multiple pipelines, each with their own unique receivers, processors and exporters.
+* Can have multiple pipelines, each with their own unique receivers, processors, and exporters.
 * Traces can be exported to OTLP, Jaeger, Zipkin, Prometheus, etc or just logged to view locally.
-* Contributor version of the Collector supports extra receivers/exporters such as Prometheus, Kafka and Kubernetes.
+* Contributor version of the Collector supports extra receivers/exporters such as Prometheus, Kafka, and Kubernetes.
 * Spans can be renamed by using their metadata tags.

 # Java-Specific Information